TVLukeProductions/AmbientAlarmClock/readme.md

 ## Version History
 #### Current
+**AmbientAlarmClock 2.14** (June 8th 2014)

+Change Log:
+* Fixed a bug in the alarm countdown
+* Fade in for Hue now can be selected in the UI
+* ...

+#### Older Versions
 **AmbientAlarmClock 2.13** (June 7th 2014)

 Change Log:
 * Fixed an annoying bug which would make the Alarm Activity reappear after the "awake" or "snooze" button was pressed.
 * Fixes file synchronization when an alarm is deleted (deleting remaining files)

-#### Older Versions
 **AmbientAlarmClock 2.12** (June 3rd 2014)
 * Completely rewritten code base
 * Now supports multiple independent ambient alarms
 * Users can configure which alarms should be used on which days
 * Users can configure actions to be performed for each alarm
-* Actions include all previously available actions like turning on lights, switching power plugs, playing music with syncing DropBox folders and muc more
+* Actions include all previously available actions like turning on lights, switching power plugs, playing music with syncing DropBox folders and much more
 * Faster, nicer and more responsive UI

 Change Log: